Is your content AI detectable?

 Let’s get started by exploring what exactly ‘fact-check’ entails.

-We pass the human content score with a 92%!
+We pass the human content score with 92%!

 And, AI still wrote and came up with the majority of this hook (blog opener).

-Human content, but it’s AI-produced and humanly-optimized by yours truly.
+Human content, but it’s AI-produced and human-optimized by yours truly.

 That’s why the O in our AIO framework is ESSENTIAL.
 You must optimize the content that AI outputs so it’s better, stronger, and more effective.